breez/breez-sdk-liquid-go/README.md

 ### Supported platforms

-This package embeds the Breez Liquid SDK runtime compiled as shared library objects, and uses [`cgo`](https://golang.org/cmd/cgo/) to consume it.
+This package embeds the Breez SDK - *Liquid* runtime compiled as shared library objects, and uses [`cgo`](https://golang.org/cmd/cgo/) to consume it.
 A set of precompiled shared library objects are provided.
 Thus this package works (and is tested) on the following platforms:

 <table>
   <thead>